adambraimbridge/next-myft-client/README.md

 ## Actors

+For some requests, the actor must be specified.
+Where the actor does not feature in the request parameters, the actor is the current user.

 If `actor` is `'user'` and `actorId` is `null`, then it defaults to the user ID retrieved using [next-session-client](https://github.com/Financial-Times/next-session-client)

 ## API